godotengine/godot-docs/community/contributing/updating_the_class_reference.rst

 Godot ships with many nodes and singletons to help you develop your games in GDscript.
 Each is a class, documented in the :ref:`class reference <toc-class-ref>`.
 This reference is essential for anyone learning the engine: it is available both online and in the engine.

 But it's incomplete.
-Many methods, variables and signals lack descriptions.
+Some methods, variables and signals lack descriptions.
 Others changed with recent releases and need updates.
 The developers can't write the entire reference on their own.
-Godot needs you, all of us, to contribute.
+Godot needs you, and all of us, to contribute.

-**Important:** we use `a collaborative document <https://hackmd.io/s/H1es51Oeqb>`_ to track who's working on what class.
-Always notify other writers about what you are working on.
-You'll find the instructions in the doc.
+**Important:** If you are planning to make larger changes or a more substantial contribution, it is usually a good idea to create an issue (or a comment in an existing one) to let others know so they don't start working on the same thing too.

 .. note:: This guide is available as a `Youtube video <https://www.youtube.com/watch?v=mKKjOulm5XI>`_.